-- ► A specification in a formal specification language defines all the possible behaviors of the specified system. - 3 Aspects: Syntax, Semantics, Inference System - Syntax: What's allowed to write: Text with structure, Properties often described by formulas from a logic. - ▶ Semantics: Which models are associated with the specification, ~→ specification models. - Inference System: Consequences (Derivation) of properties of the system. ~ Notion of consequence.
+- A specification in a formal specification language defines all the possible behaviors of the specified system. - ► 3 Aspects: Syntax, Semantics, Inference System - Syntax: What's allowed to write: Text with structure, Properties often described by formulas from a logic.

+- ► Inference System: Consequences (Derivation) of properties of the system. ~→ Notion of consequence.